PX4/PX4-user_guide/en/advanced_config/filter_tuning.md

 [Flight Review](../getting_started/flight_reporting.md) will then show an FFT plot for the roll, pitch and yaw controls.

 :::warning
-Do not try to fix a vehicle that suffers from high vibrations with filter tuning.
+Do not try to fix a vehicle that suffers from high vibrations with filter tuning!
+Instead:
+- Confirm that PID gains, in particular D, are not set too high as this can show up as vibrations.
-Instead fix the vehicle hardware setup.
+- Fix the vehicle hardware setup.
 :::

 Filter tuning is best done by reviewing flight logs.